-Engagement is a serious factor in your reputation and affects whether or not your emails arrive in the recipient’s mailbox or spam folder.
+Engagement is a serious factor in your reputation and affects whether or not your emails arrive in the recipient’s inbox or spam folder.

 To make sure you achieve good deliverability metrics, start by building a segment with engaged contacts.